jonbayl/webami/README.md

 Move the resultant "webami" executable to your `PATH` for easy usage.

 # Usage
 There really isn't much to using webami!
-Once it's compiled and installed, simply use the executable:
+Once it's compiled, simply use the executable:
 `./webami`

 # License